A Tutorial on Meta-Reinforcement Learning: Black Box Methods

-\paragraph{Inner-loop representation} While many black box methods use recurrent neural networks, \citep{heess2015memory,duan2016rl,wang2016learning,humplik2019meta,zintgraf2020varibad,fakoor2020meta,liu2021decoupling,beck2022hyper}, alternative representations have also been investigated.
-These representations include networks of spiking neurons \citep{bellec2018long}, a type of biologically inspired neuron; networks using attention and convolution \citep{mishra2018a}; storage of memories in the weights of a feed-forward network trained via meta-gradients \citep{munkhdalai2019metalearned}; the external storage of memory states when tasks change in a non-stationary environment \citep{ritter18been,alkhamissi2021the}; and the use of differentiable neural dictionaries \citep{pritzel2017neural} and successor features with generalized policy improvement \citep{barreto2017successor} for meta-training \citep{emukpere2021successor}.
-However, most alternative representations use some form of attention \citep{graves2014neural,vaswani2017attention} to parameterize the inner-loop \citep{ritter18been,mishra2018a,fortunato2019generalization,ritter2021rapid,wang2021alchemy,emukpere2021successor,luckeciano2022transformers}.
-Some methods combine attention with convolution \citep{mishra2018a}, or use attention over past recurrent states \citep{ritter18been,fortunato2019generalization}, while others use self-attention alone \citep{ritter2021rapid,wang2021alchemy}.
+Some methods combine attention with convolution \citep{mishra2018a}, or use attention over past recurrent states \citep{ritter18been,fortunato2019generalization, team2023human, oh2016control}, while others use self-attention alone \citep{ritter2021rapid,wang2021alchemy,team2023human}.
+For example, to attend to past recurrent states, $q$ may be a function of the current hidden state of a recurrent network, while $K$ and $V$ may be (two different linear projections of) all prior hidden states computed over $\mathcal{D}$.
+A generalization of such methods can be seen in Figure~\ref{fig:attention}.
+In contrast, self-attention models $Q$, $K$, and $V$ all as linear projections of the inputs in $\mathcal{D}$ first, then as linear projections of the previous attention layer, for multiple attention layers in a row.

 Attention mechanisms seem to aid in generalization to novel tasks outside of the distribution, $p(\mathcal{M})$, \citep{fortunato2019generalization,luckeciano2022transformers} and self-attention may be useful for complex planning \citep{ritter2021rapid}.
 Still, attention is computationally expensive: whereas recurrent networks use $O(1)$ memory and compute per timestep, attention generally requires $O(t^2)$ memory and compute per timestep $t$, which may cross many episodes.
 While fast approximations of attention exist \citep{katharopoulos2020transformers}, solutions in meta-RL often simply maintain only memory of a fixed number of the most recent transitions \citep{mishra2018a,fortunato2019generalization}.
-Nonetheless, both transformers and recurrent neural networks can struggle to meta-learn simple inductive biases, particularly for complex task distributions generated by simple underlying rules in low-dimensional spaces \citep{kumar2020meta,chan2022transformers}.
+Nonetheless, both transformers, which use self-attention, and recurrent neural networks can still struggle to meta-learn simple inductive biases, particularly for complex task distributions generated by simple underlying rules in low-dimensional spaces \citep{kumar2020meta,chan2022transformers}.